ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

-**Security group targets.** In an upcoming release, new resource types will be permitted as security group targets.
-If you add resources of these new types to a security group, existing client applications will be exposed to the new types when iterating over the security group's targets.
-To avoid disruption, check that client applications are written to gracefully handle unexpected resource types in a security group's targets.

 ## 15 October 2024
 {: #15-october-2024}